 • For notes under third-party servicing, confirm your servicer’s reporting triggers align with your investor disclosure timeline

-Verdict: Investor reporting accuracy during a workout is both a legal obligation and a trust-building event.
+Investor reporting accuracy during a workout is both a legal obligation and a trust-building event.
 Accurate, timely disclosure strengthens investor confidence; delayed disclosure destroys it.
-See the companion piece on Private Lender Profit Protection: Mastering Loan Modifications for modification documentation protocols that support clean investor reporting.
+See 7 Critical Elements Every Trustworthy Private Mortgage Investor Report Must Include for documentation protocols that support clean investor disclosure.

 • Note unsalability: A buyer’s due diligence will surface undocumented modifications, informal forbearances, and escrow discrepancies — all of which discount or block a note sale

-• Regulatory enforcement: Trust fund mismanagement and borrower communication failures are the most common enforcement triggers for private mortgage servicers in California and other active regulatory states
+• Regulatory enforcement: Trust fund mismanagement and borrower communication failures are the most common enforcement triggers for private mortgage servicers in active regulatory states

 • Investor liability: Inaccurate reporting during a workout period exposes fund managers to breach of fiduciary duty claims